karinEkenberg/karinEkenberg/README.md

 # reimagined-doodle
+- 💬 I recently joined a volunteer project where I am collaborating with a team of developers to build a website using Angular.
+It's a great opportunity to contribute my skills while learning from others and working on something meaningful.
+Together, we are focusing on creating a dynamic and user-friendly platform.

-- 🔭 I’m currently working on - A lot of different things but mostly things related to C#, JS, CSS, Figma etc..
+- 🔭 I’m currently working on - A lot of different things but mostly things related to C#, JS, CSS, Figma.
 - 🌱 I’m currently learning - Many different things but mainly C# and PHP atm :)
 - 💬 Ask me about - Anything and I will most likely answer :)
 - 📫 How to reach me: www.karinwebdesigner.com < has all my info